+The Region's investment program shall be in furtherance of the key principles of the Fiscal Strategy, as approved by Council.
 The primary objectives of the investment program, in priority order, shall be:

-- a) Adherence to statutory requirements
+- a) Adherence to statutory requirements,

-- b) Preservation of capital
+- b) Preservation of capital and risk mitigation,

-- c) Maintaining liquidity
+- c) Maintaining liquidity, and

-d) Earning a competitive rate of return
+- d) Earning a competitive rate of return.